-- the municipal legislative bodies and municipal and regional planning commissions in the communities where the project will be located;

-- all adjoining landowners;

-- the host landowner;

-- state agencies: Department of Public Service, Agency of Natural Resources, the Natural Resources Board (if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit), the Division for Historic Preservation, the Agency of Agriculture Food and Markets; and

-- the electric company serving the project.
+- the regional planning commission in the community where the project will be located; - State agencies: the Department of Public Service, Agency of Natural Resources, the Natural Resources Board (if the proposed net-metering system is located on a resource extraction site), the Division for Historic Preservation, the Agency of Agriculture, Food and Markets; - the electric company serving the project; and - · the Commission.

-Recipients of an advance notice filing who have concerns about the project are encouraged to contact the applicant during the 45-day period.
-The purpose of the advance notice is to provide the opportunity for the applicant to resolve such concerns before the application is filed with the Commission.
+Recipients of an advance submission filing who have concerns about the project are encouraged to contact the applicant during the 45-day period.
+The purpose of the advance submission is to provide an opportunity for the applicant to resolve such concerns before the application is filed with the Commission.

 Filing.
 Net-metering applicants are required to file an application with the Commission.
-In addition to detailed project information, the application must include written responses to any comments that were made by municipalities and adjoining landowners received in response to the 45-day advance notice.
+In addition to detailed project information, the application must include written responses to any comments that were made in response to the 45-day advance submission.

 Completeness Determination.
-Within five business days of an application being filed with the Commission, the applicant will be informed as to whether the application is administratively complete.
+Within seven days of an application being filed with the Commission, the applicant will be informed as to whether the application is administratively complete.